ametysti/cloud-init/readme.md

 ## tested working on
+all tested on hetzner cloud servers using cloud-init
-- debian 13 (hetzner using cloud-init)
+- debian 13
-- debian 12 (hetzner using cloud-init)
+- debian 12
-- debian 11 (hetzner using cloud-init)
+- debian 11
+- ubuntu 24.04
+- Ubuntu 22.04

 ## cloud-init config for providers